Expert Tips for When the Challenging, Wild Kids Show Up

 Set rules and behavioral expectations.

-Having clear, consistent rules is the experts’ #1 solution to handling wild kids at church.
+Having clear, consistent rules is the experts’ number one solution to handling wild kids at church.
 “Explain to everyone the rules that need to be followed for the entire class to have a good time,” says Wesley.
 “Also, let children know the consequences for breaking rules.”

 Notice positive behaviors.